| Romans 9:18-21 states: "Therefore hath he mercy

 you must first understand the Biblical principle of God's

+Sovereignty over all His creation.
 A.W.
 Pink defined God's Sovereignty in the following way:

 "The sovereignty of the God of Scripture is absolute,